 Martial arts classes are offered at most fitness club and community centres.
 Part of their appeal is their multipurpose training: self-defense, self-esteem, self-respect, and better self-image.
 They are a great workout because they are strenuous but do not require much physical strength.
 Also, martial arts are a way of pumping up your adrenaline, and exerting the pent-up energy accumulated over the school year.
 And did you know that working out produces hormones called endorphins that make people healthier and happier?
 Experts have also concluded that teens should get at least 60 minutes of moderate to vigorous activity each day.
 Taking up martial arts is a much more interesting and exciting way to burn calories and get in shape than running for an hour on a treadmill (if you can manage even that).
 Not to mention that exercising in general helps people age better and live longer.

 Work up a sweat with moves that you can use at parties.

 Try this mixture of breakdancing and martial arts and learn Halle Berry’s secret for squeezing into that Catwoman outfit.

-Use a fitness sword to shape the upper and lower body while building strength.
-(Think Uma Thurman in Kill Bill.)
+Use a fitness sword to shape the upper and lower body while building strength (think Uma Thurman in the Kill Bill movie series).